 It may sound like the name of a 70s progressive rock band, but The Prince Philip Movement is actually a religious cult from Vanuatu in the South Pacific.
-Unbelievable as it may seem, there are some villagers on the island of Tanna who really believe that Prince Philip (that’s our Prince Philip, the Duke of Edinburgh) is a divine being.
+Unbelievable as it may seem, there are some villagers on the island of Tanna who really believe that Prince Philip (that’s our Prince Philip, the Duke of Edinburgh) was a divine being.

 Here in Britain, opinion on Prince Philip is divided – some think he’s a harmless old man, others think he’s a national embarrassment who shouldn’t be allowed out of the palace.
 There are even some people who (pretend to) believe that he, and the rest of the royal family, are shape-shifting reptiles.
 However, despite these wide-ranging views, I’ve never heard anyone in the UK say that they think the Queen’s husband is the son of a mountain spirit.
 He might be the son of a mountain spirit, though, if members of the Prince Philip Movement are right.